 Assemblage characterization

-All vascular plant species observed within the quadrat were identified to lowest taxonomic level according to Hitchcock & Cronquist (HItchcock & Cronquist, 1973).
+All vascular plant species observed within the quadrat were identified to lowest taxonomic level according to Hitchcock & Cronquist (1973).
 Individuals were defined as “in the plot” if their most basal stem originated >50% within the plot boundary; overhanging stems were not considered.
 Aerial coverage was considered as percent of the quadrat occluded by foliage; rambling lianas (Lathyrus palustris) were imagined as groundcover (even if climbing vertically).
 Percent cover of the quadrat was estimated to the nearest 1/64th m2, and later binned into quartile categories (< 25%, 25-50%, 50-75%, and > 75%).

 Data analysis

-Data analysis was followed according to the methods described in Bradfield and Porter (1982) to ensure comparison wherever possible.
+Data analysis followed the methods described in Bradfield and Porter (1982) to ensure comparison wherever possible.
 Hierarchical classification was generated in R using the vegan package, with Euclidean distance as the measure of interquadrat dissimilarity.

 Results